 When your child listens to this music, the electromagnetic frequency of the brain changes thus allowing him/her to focus and concentrate better.
 Memory and retention of information will increase.
 This is especially important for LD kids who have difficulty concentrating, focusing, or staying on task.

 Try playing Handel’s “Water Music” or Bach’s “Brandenburg’s Concertos” as background music while your children are doing homework.
 It takes approximately 15-20 minutes for this “learning mode” to kick in so play prior to starting homework tasks.
 I always played this music for my boys while they were studying.
 And, it works!
+Click here to find out more information about how listening to music works.

 #3: Music and the Brain: Marching Organizes and Energizes the Brain (Motor and Visual)